ComputeCanada/magic_castle/README.md

 4. For each virtual machine creation request, Magic Castle provides a [cloud-init](https://cloudinit.readthedocs.io/en/latest/) file.
 This file is used to initialize the virtual machine base configuration and installs puppet agent.
 The cloud-init file of the management node (`mgmt1`) also installs and configures a puppetmaster.

-The puppet agents will communicate with the puppetmaster to retrieve their configuration based on their hostnames.
+5. The puppet agents communicate with the puppetmaster to retrieve and apply their configuration based on their hostnames.

 ## Contributing / Customizing